mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 -   you are part of the organization or trusted team
 -   you can push branches directly to the main repository

 So if you are already a contributor, the repository itself can usually act as the shared collaboration space.

-## 2. Do Contributors Still Use Pull Requests? {#2-do-contributors-still-use-pull-requests}
+**Do Contributors Still Use Pull Requests?**

 Very often, yes.